-Figure 7: Adding One or More Subnets
+Figure 7 Adding One or More Subnets

-8. (Optional) In the SNMP (HOST) Profiling section, enter the possible names for the community list for the endpoints monitored through SNMP.
+8. (Optional) In the SNMP (HOST) Profiling section, enter the possible names, separated by commas, for the community list for the endpoints monitored through SNMP.

-Figure 8: Community List
+Figure 8 Community List

-➤ SNMP(HOST) Profili ing
+➤ SNMP(HOST) Profili ng

 If Endpoints are being mo nitored through SNMP then Profiler will fetch device attribut es through SNMP.

-Community List:
+Community List: I

-- 9. (Optional) In the WMI profiling section, select Configure WMI credentials and specify the domain administrator or user with administrator credentials to fetch accurate endpoint information from remote desktops running Microsoft Windows.
-Select Use Active Directory server credentials to use existing Active Directory server credentials. - Select Allow deep scan to control the level of information to fetch from the Endpoint remotely through WMI.
-This option is required if Agentless Host checker with Profiler policies are configured for endpoint posture assessment. - Note: If multiple antivirus software is installed on the remote desktops, WMI fetches information about only one of the antiviruses.
-WMI does not fetch information about Windows Defender.
+9. (Optional) In the WMI profiling section, select Configure WMI credentials and specify the domain administrator or user with administrator credentials to fetch accurate endpoint information from remote desktops running Microsoft Windows.
+Select Use Active Directory server credentials to use existing Active Directory server credentials.

+Select Allow deep scan to control the level of information to fetch from the Endpoint remotely through WMI.
+Deep Scan includes information on ports, process, and security product details such as product version, signature version, signature date attributes.
+This option is required if Agentless Host checker with Profiler policies are configured for endpoint posture assessment.

-Figure 9: WMI Profiling
+Figure 9 WMI Profiling